COVID Guidance for Parents

 Parents and families are asked to adhere to the following from school to support the health of our school community:

-- All adults and secondary aged pupils are asked to wear a face mask covering both nose and mouth when dropping off and picking up children each day ro coming to the office.
-This began on Monday 14 September.
+- All adults and secondary aged pupils are advised to wear a face mask covering both nose and mouth when dropping off and picking up children each day or coming to the office, when social distancing is not possible.

 If in school they will be isolated in our sick bay with a member of staff and will be sent home immediately along with any siblings.

-You will be asked to get your child tested and advised that the household should self isolate until you have received the result of your test.
+You will be asked to get your child tested and advised that your child cannot return to school until the outcome of their PCR test is known.

-If the result is negative, your child and any siblings may return to school.
+If the result is negative, your child may return to school.

-If the result is positive, your child will isolate for 10 days from the day symptoms began and the household should isolate for 14 days from the day symptoms began.
+If the result is positive, your child will isolate for 10 days from the day symptoms began.

 If your child becomes symptomatic during the weekend, please let us know immediately by emailing: